english-blog/english-blog.github.io/_posts/2010-12-20-the-diary-of-an-unreasonable-man-madhav-mathur-book-review.md

 title: The Diary Of An Unreasonable Man
 date: 2010-12-20
 comments: false
-excerpt: The Story Of An Unreasonable Man - from Madhav Mathur is exceptionally fast paced.
-I liked the writing style.
-He used a rich vocabulary throughout this book, which I do not expect in a novel.
-However, you will get used to it in the first few chapters.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"